- Skin allergies

 - Eczema (atopic dermatitis)

-- Nervousness, anxiety, depression, and other psychologic disorders
+- Nervousness, anxiety, depression, and other emotional problems

-- It may begin with something that rubs, irritates, or scratches the skin, such as clothing.
+- It may start when something rubs, irritates, or scratches the skin, such as clothing.

-- The thickened skin itches, causing more scratching, which causes more thickening.
+- The thickened skin itches, and this leads to more scratching.
+This then causes more thickening of the skin.

 - The skin may become leathery and brownish in the affected area.